This post may include affiliate links. Thank you for your support.

 Can I use chicken or pork instead of beef?

 Absolutely!
-If you don’t eat beef, or if you simply prefer a different type of meat, you can use either chicken or pork instead!
+If you don’t eat beef, or if you simply prefer a different type of meat, you can use either chicken or pork to make this Mexican recipe using chuck roast:

-- Mexican Pulled Chicken: Chicken thighs are incredibly moist and flavorful, which make them a wonderful alternative to beef!
+- Mexican Pulled Chicken: Chicken thighs are incredibly moist and flavorful, which makes them a wonderful alternative to beef here.

 - Shredded Mexican Pork: Pork shoulder roast is from the shoulder of the pig.
-Shredded pork shoulder has a very similar texture to shredded chuck roast!
+Shredded pork shoulder has a very similar texture to shredded chuck roast.
+If you like barbecue pulled pork or pork carnitas for tacos, you may love this version.

 How do you shred beef quickly?